AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

-   "Can be used as range in for-loop", "Yes", "No" "Can be used as choice in case-statement", "Yes", "No" "Can be used as prefix with attributes First, Last or Range", "No", "No" "Can be used as index type in array", "No", "No"
+   "Can be used as range in for-loop", "Yes", "No" "Can be used as choice in case-statement", "Yes", "No" "Can be used as prefix with attributes First, Last or Range", "No", "No" "Can be used as index subtype in array", "No", "No"

-Aspect ``Predicate`` is specific to |GNAT Pro| and can be used instead of ``Static_Predicate`` or ``Dynamic_Predicate``. |GNAT Pro| treats it as a ``Static_Predicate`` whenever possible and as a ``Dynamic_Predicate`` in the remaining cases, thus not restricting uses of variables of the type more than necessary.
+Aspect ``Predicate`` is specific to |GNAT Pro| and can be used instead of ``Static_Predicate`` or ``Dynamic_Predicate``. |GNAT Pro| treats it as a ``Static_Predicate`` whenever possible and as a ``Dynamic_Predicate`` in the remaining cases, thus not restricting uses of variables of the subtype more than necessary.

 Predicates are inherited by subtypes and derived types.
-If a subtype or a derived type inherits a predicate and defines its own predicate, both predicates are checked on values of the new type.
+If a subtype or a derived type inherits a predicate and defines its own predicate, both predicates are checked on values of the new (sub)type.
 Predicates are restricted in
 |SPARK| so that they cannot depend on variable input.
 In particular, a
 predicate cannot mention a global variable in |SPARK|, although it can mention a global constant.

-|GNATprove| checks that all values assigned to a type with a predicate are
+|GNATprove| checks that all values assigned to a subtype with a predicate are
 allowed by its predicate (for all three forms of predicate: ``Predicate``, ``Static_Predicate`` and ``Dynamic_Predicate``). |GNATprove| generates a predicate check even in cases where there is no corresponding run-time check,